 - Home 3D Printing Print a mount using community created files

 Please add your own mounting solutions and designs - however simple or rudimentary - to Instructables or your 3D printable models to Thingiverse and tag them with "DepthKit" or "RGBDToolkit."
 For recommendations about designing your own mounts see the FAQ.

 If you'd rather just buy a kit, we have a stock pile of fabricated mounts and are happy to sell them to you.
-We accept paypal and ship anywhere!
+We ship anywhere!